-My favorite purchase of 2020 was a pack of silk face masks I bought from a shop on Etsy.
+My favourite purchase of 2020 was a pack of silk face masks I bought from a shop on Etsy.
 I wear them every time I leave my house, always keeping one in my purse just in case I forget to grab one on my way out.
 After every few days, I toss them into the wash with the rest of my clothes, but every so often I wonder: Am I washing my face masks enough?

 Jessica Malaty Rivera, MS, infectious disease epidemiologist and science communication lead at The COVID Tracking Project, says to think of your face masks like they're underwear.
 "Just change it after every wear," she says.

 She has seven masks she likes to keep in circulation, one for each day of the week.
 That's a little extreme, but having at least two in rotation is ideal, so you have at least one clean mask available at all times.